erawijantari/nextflow_MGExercise/README.md

 For simplicity we will only use the before and after (4 weeks) FMT data from 2 participants.

-To download the data run this command:
+Move to the desired directory and to download the data run this command:

 ```
-sbatch ./SCRIPTS/download.sh
+sbatch ../SCRIPTS/download.sh
 ```